42fh/transcendence/Docs/backend/notification_system.md

 Cascading notification system:
 1 - A message is added to a model (as instance)
 2 - This triggers a signal to add a notification (as a DB entry in the model).
-3 - This trigger another signal to send a "new notification" message via WebSocket.
+3 - This triggers another signal to send a "new notification" message via WebSocket.
 4 - Notifications are fetched and displayed in front-end (chat page)

 ---

 ### Overview

 This Django app provides a notification system where users receive notifications.
-Currently only about new messages.
-It uses Django signals to trigger notifications when a new `Message` is created, and sends these notifications in real-time through a WebSocket.
+Currently, it supports notifications for new messages and invitations.
+It uses Django signals to trigger notifications when a new `Message` is created and sends these notifications in real-time through a WebSocket.

 ### Core Components